-ERM self-assessment Every major operating unit throughout the Group performs an annual self-assessment, which is a part of the process to manage enterprise wide risks.
-It covers key risks, including financial reporting risks, measures taken and compliance with the Group Policies and Guide-lines and Securitas Reporting Manual.
+ERM self-assessment Every major operating unit throughout the Group performs an annual selfassessment, which is a part of the process to manage enterprise-wide risks.
+It covers key risks, including financial reporting risks, measures taken and compliance with Securitas Group Policies and Securitas Reporting Manual.
 An example of an operational risk included in the self-assessment package is assignment execution risk.
 An example of a financial reporting risk is management estimates.
 For further information, refer to www.securitas.com.

-Self-assessment promotes control awareness and accountability.
-The results from the sections related to financial reporting are signed off by each entity's president and controller.
-Other sections are signed off by the responsible function.
-As part of this process, the external auditor and/or another internal or external resource validates the answers to questions in the questionnaire deemed to be risk areas for the selected reporting units.
+The self-assessments promote control awareness and accountability and are signed off by each entity's president.
+The external auditor and/or another internal or external resource validates the answers to questions in the questionnaire deemed to be risk areas for the selected reporting units.
 The answers are compiled at the divisional and Group levels to support benchmarking within and between divisions.
-Each reporting unit is responsible for acting on any deviations, including written action plans to address the deviations and a deadline for the implementation of actions.
-Any prioritized areas for improvement are also addressed in the business plans.
-All reports are subsequently available to the divisional management teams, Group Management and the Audit Committee.
+Each reporting unit is responsible for acting on any deviations.

 Basic controls Detailed controls in financial reporting processes such as revenue, payroll and IT, are included as one component of the overall Groupwide control structure called "basic controls".
-Basic controls set the minimum Group requirement with regard to what needs to be in place.
+Basic controls set the minimum Group requirement with regard to what needs to be in place based on risk assessment.
 Supplementary controls ensure full protection of the company's assets and assure accurate and reliable financial reporting tailored to the entity's specific conditions.
-These controls may include manual, application or general IT controls.
-Board of Directors' report on corporate governance and internal control
+These controls can include manual, application or general IT controls.